PreethamGoud/PreethamGoud/README.md

 ### 📚 Education
 🎓 **Master of Science in Information Systems**
-*University of Cincinnati, Carl H. Lindner College of Business* (Apr 2025)
+*University of Cincinnati, Carl H. Lindner College of Business* (May 2025)
-📖 *Graduate Certificate in Data Analytics*

 🎓 **Bachelor of Technology in Computer Science & Engineering**
 *Indian Institute of Information Technology, Trichy, India* (Jul 2020)